hnngo/BC-CAHS/README.md

 As you are probably aware, BC CAHS is looking to digitialize their sample registration process.
 Currently, BC CAHS accepts all sample submissions through a physical form.
 This form is then manually transposed into an excel sheet, which houses all information about the submitted sample and lab results.
 BC CAHS aims to replace this excel based system with a database that can be filtered, effectively searched through and edited.

-Through-out our project term, our team’s focus was on designing a centralized database that can be used by BC CAHS lab workers.
+Throughout our project term, our team’s focus was on designing a centralized database that can be used by BC CAHS lab workers.
 Our emphasis was on implementing this database, basic user authentication and a front-end component which allows CAHS staff to filter, search and edit existing database elements.
 You will continue to build upon these existing features!

 Key Development Points: